ddo/dlog/README.md

 ### .setLevel()

 * Default: "info"
-* Set app logging level to limit the logs base on level in console.
+* Set logging level to limit the showing log.
-* For example, if app level is "info" then all the "trace" and "debug" level logs will not show.
+* For example, if logging level is "info" then all the "trace" and "debug" level logs will not be showed.
 * Set level to "silent" to stop all log. (good for production)

 ```js